Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/display.rst

 Scale X/Y
    Defines the X and Y scale of the Canvas.

-Offest X/Y
+Offset X/Y
    Sets the Canvas position offset from the Object Pivot Point.

-Subidivisions
+Subdivisions
-   Specifies the the number of subdivisions to use for the grid.
+   Specifies the number of subdivisions to use for the grid.

 .. figure:: /images/grease_pencil_properties_display_canvas.png
    :align: right

-   Example: Canvas on X-Z drawing plane using a green color grid.
+   Example: Canvas on XZ drawing plane using a green color grid.